 The Hillsborough River is one of the water resources impacted in the NTBWUCA.
-The recovery strategy for the lower Hillsborough River calls for the augmentation of the river from a variety of sources, including Sulphur Springs, Blue Sink, Morris Bridge Sink and the Tampa Bypass Canal.
-As summarized in the second required five-year assessment of recovery in the lower Hillsborough River, since 2007, 11 cubic feet per second (cfs) of water was diverted from the Tampa Bypass Canal to the Hillsborough River Reservoir and 75 percent of this volume to the lower river. below the City of Tampa dam when necessary.
-To further support recovery of the lower river. the City of Tampa has been supplying up to 18 cfs of flow from Sulphur Springs and up to 3 cfs from Blue Sink to the base of the dam through implementation of projects cooperatively completed with the District.
+The recovery strategy for the lower Hillsborough River calls for the augmentation of the river with water from a variety of sources, including Sulphur Springs, Blue Sink, Morris Bridge Sink and the Tampa Bypass Canal.
+As summarized in the second required five-year assessment of recovery in the lower Hillsborough River, since 2007, up to 11 cubic feet per second (cfs) of water was diverted from the Tampa Bypass Canal to the Hillsborough River Reservoir and 75 percent of this volume to the lower river, below the City of Tampa dam when necessary.
+To further support recovery of the lower river, the City of Tampa has been supplying up to 18 cfs of flow from Sulphur Springs and up to 3 cfs from Blue Sink to the base of the dam through implementation of projects cooperatively completed with the District.
+An annual update on the status of the Hillsborough River Recovery Strategy is provided to the Governing Board.
+To date, two comprehensive five-year assessments have been completed and a third and final five-year assessment is to be completed in 2023.

-The DPCWUCA was established to address impacts from groundwater pumping for frost/ freeze protection.
-To protect crops from freeze events, common management practice for many farmers with agricultural commodities, including strawberries, blueberries, citrus and nurseries, is to pump groundwater for freeze protection when temperatures drop to near freezing.
-Substantial groundwater use during these times strains the aquifer system which lowers groundwater levels and can also impact residential wells and contribute to sinkhole development.
-During the historic January 2010 11-day freeze event, many residential wells were impacted, and sinkholes were reported.
-As a result, the District has developed and adopted a comprehensive management plan to significantly reduce and monitor in real-time groundwater pumping during future freeze events that may cause impacts to existing legal users.
+The District has adopted one MFL in the DPCWUCA.
+As of 2019, the DPCWUCA area minimum aquifer level of 10 feet above the National Geodetic Vertical Datum of 1929 (NGVD 1929) for the Upper Floridan aquifer at the District's DV-1 Suwannee monitor well is being met.
+The DPCWUCA was established to address impacts from groundwater pumping for frost/freeze protection.
+To protect crops from freeze events, common management practice for many farmers with agricultural commodities, including strawberries, blueberries, citrus and nurseries, involves pumping groundwater for freeze protection when air temperatures drop to near freezing.
+Substantial groundwater use during these times lowers groundwater levels and can impact residential wells and contribute to sinkhole development.
+During the historic 11day freeze event, in January 2010, numerous residential wells in the Dover/Plant City area were impacted, and sinkholes were reported.
+As a result, the District developed and adopted a comprehensive management plan to significantly reduce and, in real-time, monitor groundwater pumping during future freeze events that may cause impacts to existing legal users.

-The recovery strategy's objective is to reduce groundwater withdrawals used for frost/freeze protection by 20 percent of January 2010 withdrawal quantities by January 2020.
-This reduction is intended to lessen the potential that drawdown during a future frost/freeze event would lower the aquifer level at District Well DV-1 Suwannee below 10 feet above NGVD 1929.
+The recovery strategy's objective is, by 2020, to reduce the groundwater withdrawal quantities used for frost/freeze protection in January 2010 by 20 percent.
+This reduction is intended to lessen the potential that drawdown during a future frost/freeze event would lower the aquifer level at District Well DV-1 Suwannee below the established MFL.
 Non-regulatory mechanisms include assistance in offsetting groundwater withdrawals for frost/freeze protection through FARMS.
 Tailwater recovery, chemical protectants, row covers, and wind machines are examples of BMPs eligible for cost-share within the program.

 The strategy's regulatory measures address groundwater withdrawal impacts, alternative water supplies, frost/freeze protection methods and resource recovery.
-In combination, these rules along with the nonregulatory mechanisms are intended to result in recovery of the minimum aquifer level.
+In combination, these rules along with the non-regulatory mechanisms are intended to result in recovery of the minimum aguifer level.